LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 ## <a id="authen"></a>Initialize and Authentication

-Refinitiv Data Platform entitlement check is based on OAuth 2.0 specification.
+RDP APIs entitlement check is based on OAuth 2.0 specification.
 The first step of an application work flow is to get a token, which will allow access to the protected resource, i.e. data REST API's.
 The API requires the following access credential information:

 - Username: The username.
 - Password: Password associated with the username. .
 - Client ID: This is also known as ```AppKey```, and it is generated using an Appkey Generator.
 This unique identifier is defined for the user or application and is deemed confidential (not shared between users).
 The client_id parameter can be passed in the request body or as an “Authorization” request header that is encoded as base64.